NagaSolo/0616_merakcyborg_oop-eip-4/README.md

     - hasura for populating the databases
     - cubejs for data modelling
     - react combined with antd for graph
-    - to be integrated with django cookiecutter template docker compose file
+    - django cookiecutter template docker compose file